AlexxNica/stacki-kubernetes/README.md

 The goal here is to edit this file so that it reflects your site and needs, not mine.
 Since there isn't currently a page to describe attributes and what they are used for, I will do so here.

+We'll go through each of these values and tell you why it exists, what it will do at the current default setting, and why you might want to change it.
+This will be valuable when you add backend hosts below and whant to change the role they play in the Docker set-up.

 Actually, I sum up, then I write the attributes documentation.